aviharos/momams/README.md

 ## Try MOMAMS

 You can try MOMAMS before deploying it on test data.
 The steps needed for this can be found below.
 You can use these steps on GNU/Linux systems or Windows WSL2.
+There is also a [MOMAMS tutorial video on YouTube](https://youtu.be/T5iZ7flRV9w).

 ### Install curl